AtomsofConfusion/AtomsofConfusion.github.io/2016-program-study/index.md

 code in hand-evaluated outputs</i>.
 </p>

-For the details of our methods and results, please consult our [replication packet](instructions)
+For the details of our methods please consult our [replication packet](instructions)